 Podio also has a freemium model.
 However, I would say this is where Asana out beats Podio.
 It offers a free version for limited access rights and functionality control to up to 5 users.
 After that, it is $9 per employee, per month.
 Asana definitely wins.

 Pricing/Billing plan of Podio: Upto 5 Employees and 5 External Users, Try Podio for free.

 Basecamp vs. Asana

-In the hunt for a perfect tool for project scheduling and management, I started with Basecamp, followed by using other tools over time; one by one.
+In the hunt for a perfect tool for project scheduling and management, I started with Basecamp, followed by using another alternative to basecamp over time; one by one.
 Here is a very first comparison of Basecamp vs Asana:

 - Basecamp comes at a flat rate of $99 irrespective of number of users you have.
 Asana, on the other hand, offers a free plan with generous features.
 The paid plans starts at $9.99/ month per user.
 So, if you are a decent team then BaseCamp will be a cheaper option.

 - Basecamp offers 500GB space and allows a maximum file size of 2 GB which is more or less enough.
 Asana has a different take on storage.
 A company spokesperson quoted “Asana doesn’t specialize in storage functionality, so instead offers integrations with cloud providers Dropbox, Google Drive, and Box.
 For individual files uploaded to Asana, there’s a 100MB limit per individual attachment”.
 But the good part is that there is unlimited file storage.